Forrest v O’Sullivan

 Mr Forrest has mounted several legal challenges against different companies applying for mining tenements over his pastoral leases.

 The most contentious of these legal challenges was the Forrest and Forrest v Wilson (High Court case) where Yarri Mining failed to lodge a mineralisation report at the same time as lodging the mining lease application.
-The High Court deemed the application invalid, meaning that it also invalidated in excess of 200 mining leases across WA, including a number of Fortescue Mining’s mining leases.
-This resulted in Fortescue incurring costs application cost in excess of $1M to apply for new mining lease.
+The High Court deemed the application invalid, meaning that it also invalidated in excess of 200 mining leases across WA.
 These mining leases are still invalid to this day as DMIRS have not validated them with legislation because of the Native Title implications to the leases.

 Anyway, back to our story.
 When marking out a prospecting licence, under r59(1)(b) of the Mining Regulations one must place a 1 metre post on each corner of the tenement and cut two clearly identifiable trenches at least 1 metre long from the posts in the direction of the boundary.